couchbase/query/docs/n1ql-authentication.md

 * Because the back end manages data and resources that may be protected, authentication must pass through N1QL on to the back end.

-## N1QL authentication model
+## The N1QL authentication model

 The N1QL authentication model builds upon the successful authentication model.
-For back ends that implement the successful model, N1QL simply accepts an identity and a secret from each client, and uses those to authenticate the client against the back end.
+For back ends that implement the successful authentication model, N1QL simply accepts an identity and a secret from each client, and uses those to authenticate the client against the back end.
 For purposes of this document, that specification is sufficient for such back ends.

 In the case of Couchbase server, the back end currently uses a non-standard authentication model, which comes in two parts: